lix-project/lix/tests/functional2/README.md

 @pytest.mark.parametrize(
     "files",
-    # Setup the symlink so that the golden value will update
+    # Set up the symlink so that the golden value will update
     [ { "out": AssetSymlink("assets/test_example/out.exp"), } ],
     indirect=True,
 )